dip-scd/dip-scd.github.io/_posts/2019-03-05-principles.md

 * Operations that are atomic from the organizational point of view are technically non-atomic and require the fixed set of actions to be performed by a human each time when such operation is made.
 For example, passing the ticket with requirements to the development teams requires filling the same three (or five, or fifteen) fields with the same values each time.
 * People are obliged to submit periodical, formal reports.
 For example, time reporting, where each day (week, month) same form is submitted with the same values (just filling some table with a bunch of '8h').

+## Redundancy must be avoided
+This is a meta-principle that is further broken down below.
 ### Meetings must either have a small audience or be moderated
 Meetings with more than ten people must have a moderator.
 There is no formal theory behind this number.
 It is just an empirical observation.
 #### Problem description